Michael Cabonargi: Other work

-Cabonargi was a member of J. B. Pritzker's Governor Elect's Budget and Innovation Transition Committee.
+After the 2018 Illinois gubernatorial election, Cabonargi was a member of J. B. Pritzker's Governor Elect's Budget and Innovation Transition Committee.

 In 2012, Cabonargi was selected to be a fellow with Leadership Greater Chicago.

 Cabonargi serves as a board member of the Loyola Academy Bar Association, District 39 Educational Foundation, Joint Civic Committee of Italian Americans, and Milan Committee of Chicago’s Sister Cities Program.

 Cabonargi served as a 2020 Democratic United States Electoral College elector from Illinois, casting his votes for Joe Biden as president and Kamala Harris as vice-president.

 Personal life

 Cabonargi is married to Erin Lavin Cabonargi and has two sons.
 His wife, Erin, once served as head of Chicago's Public Building Commission.
 She more recently served as director of construction at Sterling Bay, before leaving to start Hibernian Advisors and Hibernian Real Estate Development in 2018, a consulting firm and a development firm.

 In 2011, Cabonargi lived in the Logan Square neighborhood of Chicago.
 Cabonargi now lives in Wilmette.